 It was not an easy task…took me almost five months to fructify my thought into what you see today.
 Deciding what to write, what to highlight and what to share was a daunting task.
 Penning down about my life was not easy either.
 I wanted to have few details from my childhood mentioned so as people understand my modest background and upbringing.
 What I wanted to highlight more was the ethical values I practice and would like others in the same field to follow so that the natural habitat is not disturbed while we follow our passion.
 But, guess what the most challenging task was?
 None other than working on the technical aspect of the website!
 I am not a tech savvy person, I rather feel comfort handling gear than a website designing.
 Yet, I started taking the baby steps towards designing and creating and within few days….voila…it was taking shape…choosing the pictures to be show cased here was tough, few seemed too poorly captured, few had to be left behind for other needs, few needed processing for a good presentation.

 I thank my family for their constant cooperation and support while I worked around my passion.
-I would love to thank my friends and well-wishers across the globe for their valuable comments that keep me motivated.
+I would like to thank my friends and well-wishers across the globe for their valuable comments that kept me motivated.